ekivolowitz/Recent-Twitter-Stuff/README.md

 Twitter research for constructing social networks for audience segmentation.

-<h2>USAGE: python3 GetData.py \<twitter ID or handle></h2>
+<h2>USAGE: python3 GetData.py <twitter ID or handle></h2>

-<h2> I would strongly recommend running this script as a headless command on a remote machine.
+<p>I would strongly recommend running this script as a headless command on a remote machine.
 In order to do this, you must run

-ssh username@remote-machine-address "python3 path/to/script/GetData.py <username>"</h2>
+ssh username@remote-machine-address "python3 path/to/script/GetData.py <username>"</p>